fum4/npm/packages/react-redux-history/README.md

 In this example, every time the user will try to go back from _page_5_ he will be skipped back 4 pages, reaching _page_1_.
 The same behaviour will apply when going forward from _page_1_, the user will be skipped forward to _page_5_.

 **Note**: Due to the restrictive nature of browser navigation, back or forward actions cannot be stopped.
 That means that in the previous example the user will actually reach _page_4_ before being redirected to _page_1_.
 If there is conflicting logic (such as extra redirects) in _page_4_, it will be fired before the middleware manages to completely skip all screens.
-In order to get past this issue we can use the `isSkipping` flag to, for instance, not render the component tree while skipping.
-You can find a selector for this in the selectors section.
+In order to get past this issue we can `selectIsSkipping` to not render the component tree while skipping.

 <br>

 ## 💪 Force current route to re-render <a id="force-render"></a>

-Sometimes you might want to force the current route to re-render, a behaviour which is not possible out of the box with react-router.

-This can be achieved by selecting the `forceRender` state in the component you wish to re-render.
-Then simply 're-navigate' to the route while passing `forceRender: {}` in the state object.
+Force current route to re-render by using `selectForceRender`.
+'Re-navigate' to the route while passing `forceRender: {}` in the state object.

 ```javascript
 import { useSelector } from "react-redux";